melaninsolar/melanin_click/INSTALL.md

 **⚠️ Security Note:** Never commit `.env` files to version control.
 Use unique passwords for production.

+**📱 Mobile Note:** Android APK includes mobile-friendly default configuration values.
+Environment variables are optional on mobile devices and will use secure defaults if not provided.

 ### Data Directories

 Melanin Click creates these directories: